-• Do not breathe exhaust gases; they contain colorless and odorless carbon monoxide.
+Do not breathe exhaust gases: they contain colorless and odorless carbon monoxide.
 Carbon monoxide is dangerous.
 It can cause unconsciousness or death.

-- Always keep the doors closed when driving the vehicle.
-Do not drive with the doors open and do not attempt to transport long cargo by driving with the doors open.
-Doing so can damage the doors and door hinges.
-Cargo may also fall out of the vehicle which may cause serious personal injury or death. - If you suspect that exhaust fumes are entering the vehicle, drive with all windows fully open, and have the vehicle inspected immediately. - Do not run the engine in closed spaces such as a garage. - Do not park the vehicle with the engine running for any extended length of time. - Keep the doors closed while driving, otherwise exhaust gases could be drawn into the passenger compartment.
-If you must drive with this open, follow these precautions: - 1.
+- If you suspect that exhaust fumes are entering the vehicle, drive with all windows fully open, and have the vehicle inspected immediately. - Do not run the engine in closed spaces such as a garage. - Do not park the vehicle with the engine running for any extended length of time. - Keep the rear vent windows, liftgates, doors and trunk lids (if so equipped) closed while driving, otherwise exhaust gases could be drawn into the passenger compartment.
+If you must drive with one of these open, follow these precautions: - 1.
 Open all the windows. - 2.
-Set the <>> air recirculation button to off and the fan control dial to high to circulate the air.
+Set the air recirculation button to off and the fan control dial to high to circulate the air. - If electrical wiring or other cable connections must pass to a trailer through the seal on the lift gate or the body, follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle.

-- If electrical wiring or other cable connections must pass to a trailer through the seal on the body, follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle. - The exhaust system and body should be inspected by a qualified mechanic whenever: - a.
+- The exhaust system and body should be inspected by a qualified mechanic whenever: - a.
 The vehicle is raised for service. - b.
 You suspect that exhaust fumes are entering into the passenger compartment. - c.
 You notice a change in the sound of the exhaust system. - d.
 You have had an accident involving damage to the exhaust system, underbody, or rear of the vehicle.